 Figure 2: Chandra Detectors Layout: The schematic of the SIM plane shows the Chandra focal plane instrument to scale (in mm, coordinate system is AXAF-STT-1.0).
-SIM +Y is along the x-axis; SIM +Z is along the y-axis. $\otimes$ on each detector marks the aimpoint position with nominal SIM-Z position and zero pointing offset.
+SIM +Y is along the x-axis; SIM +Z is along the y-axis. \otimes on each detector marks the aimpoint position with nominal SIM-Z position and zero pointing offset.

-4 Aimpoint and Optical Axis Drifts
+4 Optical Axis and Aimpoint Drifts

-Both the aimpoint and the optical axis have been drifting in the SIM plane since the Chandra launch.
+Both the optical axis and the aimpoint have been drifting in the SIM plane since the Chandra launch.
 Their relative positions change continuously.
 Their positions on each detector are critical for the optimal operation of the Chandra X-ray Observatory.
 Therefore the positions of both points are continuously monitored.